AGILESCIENCE/Agilepy/docs/source/quickstart/main.rst

 A full description and characterisation of the last release of the Science Tools is available in https://arxiv.org/abs/1903.06957.
 Science Tools, IRFs and Galactic emission model are publicly available from the AGILE website at SSDC: https://agile.ssdc.asi.it.

-Agilepy
-^^^^^^^^^

-Agilepy is an open-source Python package to analyse AGILE/GRID data built on top of the command-line version of the AGILE/GRID Science Tools.
-Agilepy is similar to Fermipy (https://fermipy.readthedocs.io/)  and gammapy  (https://docs.gammapy.org/) tools, providing a common way to analyse gamma-ray data.

-The main purpose of the package is to provide an easy to use high-level Python interface to analyse AGILE-GRID data by simplifying the configuration of the tasks and ensuring straightforward access to the data.
-The current features are the generation and display of sky maps and light curves, the access to gamma-ray sources catalogues, the analysis to perform spectral model and position fitting including the background evaluation, the aperture photometry analysis, and the wavelet analysis.
-In addition, Agilepy provides an engineering interface to analyse the time evolution of the AGILE off-axis viewing angle for a chosen sky region, comparing them with Fermi/LAT off-axis evolution.

-Agilepy provides the last version of the available Science Tools (BUILD25), the H0025 instrument response functions (IRFs), and the latest version of the diffuse Galactic emission model.

-Agilepy (and its dependencies) can be easily installed using Anaconda (https://www.anaconda.com/).

 Agilepy analysis
 ^^^^^^^^^^^^^^^^^^